 - A debate with all stakeholders.
 For this purpose, a meeting was held on 7 March 2011 in the European parliament (Brussels).
 The event brought together over 100 representatives from the European institutions, consumer organisations, NGOs and the industry to exchange views on alcohol labelling policies.

 PROTECT is a partnership from six consumer organisations (CRIOC – Belgium, INC – France, LNCF – Lithuania, OFE / NACPH – Hungary, ANPCPPS – Romania, MAG – Spain) as well as a NGO (EUROCARE) and an university (Catholic University of Applied Science North Rhine-Westphalia, Cologne).
 It is funded by the European Commission, with the operational help of the Executive Agency for Health and Consumers.
-For a more detailed description of each of the partners involved, please click here.

 Rationale and relative merits of the project

-Harmful alcohol use is common amongst younger people, with estimates from the 2007 Eurobarometer survey that as many as 22% of European people aged 15-24 years binge drink (5+ drinks, 50g alcohol on one occasion) at least once a week during the previous 12 months (Eurobarometer 2007).
+Harmful alcohol use is common among younger people, with estimates from the 2007 Eurobarometer survey that as many as 22% of European people aged 15-24 years binge drink (5+ drinks, 50g alcohol on one occasion) at least once a week during the previous 12 months (Eurobarometer 2007).
 Over 1 in 6 (18%) of EU 15-16 year olds have binged (5+ drinks on a single occasion, 50g alcohol) three times or more in the last month.

 Alcohol is a chemical solvent that has toxic effects on the body.
 It is also drug which has psychoactive effects that underlie its capacity to produce alcohol dependence.
 Alcohol can also exacerbate pre-existing mental and physical disorders, adversely interact with other prescribed and illicit drugs in the body, and contribute to a wide range of social problems, including accidents and injuries.
 Young people are at particular risk because of their vulnerability and brain development that takes place during adolescent (De Bellis et al 2000).